Martin-Bullman/interoperability-of-cloud-monitoring-data/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Martin-Bullman/interoperability-of-cloud-monitoring-Data/blob/main/LICENSE.md) file for details.

 ---

 ##  Acknowledgments
 I would like to express my deepest appreciation to all those who provided me the possibility to complete this project and the accompanying report.
 A special gratitude I give to our final year project mentor Dr Vincent C.
-Emeakaroha, whose contribution in stimulating suggestions and encouragement, helped me to coordinate my project especially in writing this report.
+Emeakaroha, whose contribution in stimulating suggestions and encouragement, helped me to coordinate my project.

-Furthermore, I would also like to acknowledge with much appreciation the crucial role of the Systems Support Staff of the UCC computer science department and my mentor Vincent, who gave the permission to use all required equipment and the necessary materials to complete the Interoperability of Cloud Monitoring Data project.
+Furthermore, I would also like to acknowledge with much appreciation the crucial role of the Systems Support Staff of the UCC computer science department, who gave the permission to use all required equipment and the necessary materials to complete the Interoperability of Cloud Monitoring Data project.

 Finally, many thanks go to the supervisor of the project, Prof John Morrison who invested his full effort in guiding me in achieving the goal of completing this project.
 I have to also appreciate the guidance and help given